rkrogers/tab-db-migrate/README.md

 3. **Select** → Click on a connection to see details and affected assets
 4. **Update** → Enter new connection details and click "Update All Connections"
 5. **Verify** → Review the results showing which assets were successfully updated

+> **Note**: To add screenshots to this repository, run the application, take screenshots of the authentication and connection management screens, and save them in the `screenshots/` directory as `auth-screen.png` and `connections-screen.png`.

 ---